Insulin a hormone needed for effective conversion of glucose into energy, keep as active and maintain the blood-glucose level.

 What is insulin?

-The hormone insulin in secreted by the pancreas; a digestive organ located in the upper abdominal region.
+The pancreas; a digestive organ located in the upper abdominal region secretes the hormone Insulin.

 Insulin is a hormone (a protein) secreted by groups of cells within the pancreas called islet cells.
 Food digested, and glucose is absorbed from the intestines into the bloodstream after a meal.
-With respect to the glucose level in blood, the pancreas secretes Insulin.
+Concerning the glucose level in the blood, the pancreas secretes Insulin.
 Body cells have insulin receptors, which bind the insulin, which is in the blood circulation.
-The cell with insulin attached can absorb sugar glucose from the blood stream and burnt it for energy.
+The cell with insulin attached can absorb sugar glucose from the bloodstream and burnt it for energy.

-It regulates glucose into your bloodstream: the important role of insulin is to keep your blood-glucose level within a normal range.
-After your meals, carbohydrates are break down into glucose (primary source of energy) and dumped into your bloodstream.
-Normally, your pancreas responds to this by releasing proportional amount of insulin, which allows glucose to enter your tissues.
+It regulates glucose in your bloodstream: the vital role of insulin is to keep your blood glucose level within a healthy range.
+After your meals, carbohydrates are break down into glucose (the primary source of energy) and dumped into your bloodstream.
+Usually, your pancreas responds to this by releasing a proportional amount of insulin, which allows glucose to enter your tissues.

-Release of glucose into the blood stream: Between meals or when fasting, insulin levels are low.
-Liver is responding to this by converting glycogen to glucose and releases into the bloodstream to maintain the normal blood-glucose level.
+Release of glucose into the bloodstream: Between meals or when fasting, insulin levels are low.
+The liver is responding to this by converting glycogen to glucose and released into the bloodstream to maintain the healthy blood glucose level.

 Insulin and type 1 diabetes

-If no insulin, you can eat food and still in a state of starvation since, the cells cannot be able to absorb glucose without insulin.
-This is the reason for Type 1 diabetic (no or insufficient insulin secretion) can become very weak without insulin shots.
-The type 1 diabetic’s has deficiency or no insulin secretion, so they must have it replaced via artificial insulin.
+If no insulin, you can eat food and still in a state of starvation since the cells cannot be able to absorb glucose without insulin.
+It is the reason that Type 1 diabetic (no or insufficient insulin secretion) can become very weak without insulin shots.
+The type 1 diabetics have a deficiency or no insulin secretion, so they must have it replaced via artificial insulin.

 Insulin and type 2 diabetes

-Type 2 diabetes is commonly had been high blood-glucose, because of insulin resistance not insulin deficiency.
+High blood glucose in type 2 diabetes is because of insulin resistance and not insulin deficiency.
 Mostly, in the case of type 2 diabetes, the level of insulin in the blood is slightly higher than, a non-diabetic.
-Insulin resistance means the body cells not to respond properly or sluggish to the insulin and thus cannot consume enough glucose.
-This leads to high blood-glucose level than normal.
-Treat type 2 diabetes, mostly with oral medicine and rarely do they need insulin shots.
+Insulin resistance means the body cells not to respond appropriately or sluggish to the insulin and thus cannot consume enough glucose.
+It leads to high blood glucose level than usual.
+Treat type 2 diabetes, mostly with oral medicine, and rarely do they need insulin shots.